Set up a website for government campaigns

 For the single-page WordPress campaign platform : ensure you have allowed at least 4 weeks from the time you submit your application to your site being built if approved.

-Applications must initially be sent through the GOV.UK “ZenDesk” (Note: only Heads of Digital Communications/department’s single point of contact with ZenDesk login rights can submit applications).
+Applications must be sent through the GOV.UK “ZenDesk” (note: only those with ZenDesk login rights can submit via ZenDesk – this is usually a Head of Digital Communications/the department’s GOV.UK single point of contact).

 See How to get your campaign online (on GOV.UK)

-You must submit an OASIS (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) plan as well as your application form.
-The OASIS should clearly show how the campaign website integrates with the wider campaign.
+You must submit an OASIS plan (Objective, Audience insight, Strategy, Implementation, Scoring/evaluation) as well as the application form.
+The OASIS plan should clearly show how the campaign website integrates with the wider campaign.
+We may also request a basic content sketch plan.

-It is mandatory that this GCS OASIS template is used for all campaign website applications – no alternative templates are accepted.
+It is mandatory that the following GCS OASIS template is used for all campaign website applications – no alternative templates are accepted.